 The Board of Trustees has adopted Valuation Procedures governing the method by which individual portfolio securities held by the Funds (including affiliated Underlying Funds) are valued in order to determine each Fund's NAV.
 The Valuation Procedures provide that each Fund's assets are valued primarily on the basis of market-based quotations.
 Investments in other registered open-end mutual funds are valued based on the NAV for those mutual funds, which in turn may use fair value pricing.
+Where such Underlying Fund NAVs or other market-based quotations for a Fund's assets are either unavailable or deemed by the Adviser to be unreliable, such securities are valued at fair value by the Trustees or persons acting at their direction pursuant to procedures approved by the Board of Trustees.
+In addition, fair value determinations are required for securities whose value is affected by a significant event (as defined below) that will materially affect the value of a security and which occurs subsequent to the time of the close of the principal market on which such security trades but prior to the calculation of the Funds' NAVs.
 The prospectuses for those underlying mutual funds should explain the circumstances under which those funds will use fair value pricing and the effects of using fair value pricing.
 Shares of exchange-traded funds are valued based on the prices at which they trade on the stock exchanges on which they are listed.